PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Vehicle Routing Problem with Time Windows (VRPTW) is a variant of the VRP that introduces timing constraints.
-Each arc :math:`(i, j) \in A` have an additional weight :math:`t_{ij}`, denoting the travel time from client :math:`i` to :math:`j`.
+Each arc :math:`(i, j) \in A` has an additional parameter :math:`t_{ij}`, denoting the travel time from client :math:`i` to :math:`j`.
-Each customer :math:`i \in V_c` has a demand :math:`q_{i} \ge 0`, a service time :math:`s_{i} \ge 0` and a (hard) time window :math:`\left[e_i, l_i\right]` that denotes the earliest and latest time that service can start.
+Each customer :math:`i \in V_c` has a demand :math:`q_{i} \ge 0`, a service time :math:`s_{i} \ge 0` and a time window :math:`\left[e_i, l_i\right]` that denotes the earliest and latest time that service can start at the customer.
-A vehicle is allowed to arrive at a customer location before the beginning of the time window, but it must wait for the window to open to start the delivery.
+A vehicle is allowed to arrive at a customer location before the beginning of the time window, but it must wait for the window to open to start the service.
-Each vehicle must return to the depot before the end of the depot time window :math:`H`.
+The depot has a time window :math:`\left[0, H \right]`, where :math:`H` is the latest time at which all vehicles must have returned.

-A feasible solution to the VRPTW consists of a set of routes where each vehicle arrives at each customer location within the specified time window and returns to the depot in time.
+A feasible solution to the VRPTW consists of a set of routes where all customers are visited within the specified time window and all vehicles returns to the depot in time.
-The objective is to find a feasible solution that minimizes the overall travel cost, which is often defined as the total distance.
+The objective is to find a feasible solution that minimises the overall travel cost.

 .. hint::
     Check out :ref:`this example notebook </examples/vrptw.ipynb>` in which we solve a VRPTW instance.